 Tip #5: Take a class.

 If you’d like more guidance to get started creating your own art quilt designs without a pattern, try an art quilting class!
-Wendy Butler Burns offers Art Quilting 101: Design Basics on Bluprint to go over all the basics.
+Wendy Butler Burns offers Art Quilting 101: Design Basics on Craftsy to go over all the basics.
 Or maybe you want to learn how to create your own fabric?
 You can try The Art of Cloth Dyeing with Jane Dunnewold, or Fabric Patterning with Wax Resist taught by Malka Dubrawsky.
-These are just a few of the options available on Bluprint!
+These are just a few of the options available on Craftsy!

 There are as many ways to create art quilts as there are art quilters.
 It’s all about expressing your individual creativity.